BradleyCodeU/bradleycodeu.github.io/_wd/p5js/p5udlrv2.md

 Create an RPG-style game with Up/Down/Left/Right controls.

 In the Player class, the player must have 2 or more states (for example, "standing" and "walking").
 Animate the walking state by alternating 2 or more images.
-One way to do this is to create an image array for the sprite (this.imageArray) and then use this.currentPic to keep track of the array index to display.
+I recommend that you create an image array for the sprite (this.imageArray) and then use this.currentPic to keep track of the array index to display.
 ```
 update(){
   if (this.state == "standing"){